abentley/oaf/README.md

 * `checkout` is superseded by `switch` or `restore`.

 ## Unchanged commands
-All commands not listed by `nit help` will automatically fall through to `git`.
+All commands not listed by `oaf help` will automatically fall through to `git`.
-So `nit write-tree -h` is the same as `git write-tree -h`.
+So `oaf write-tree -h` is the same as `git write-tree -h`.

 # Extensions
-Because `nit` falls through to `git`, `nit` will also fall through to external git commands.
-So `git-lfs` can also be invoked as `nit lfs`.
-Currently, Nit does not have native support for extension.
+Because `oaf` falls through to `git`, `oaf` will also fall through to external git commands.
+So `git-lfs` can also be invoked as `oaf lfs`.
+Currently, Oaf does not have native support for extension.

 # Interoperability
 ## File-format compatibility
-Nit is a front-end for Git, so all of its operations on repositories are performed by invoking Git commands.
+Oaf is a front-end for Git, so all of its operations on repositories are performed by invoking Git commands.
 Everything it does could be accomplished by a series of Git commands, meaning everything is completely compatible with Git.